sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

     .AddConsoleExporter());
 ```

 This configuration adds some metrics by default.
 We will be looking at the one called `http.server.request.duration`.
-As the name suggests, this metric measures the request duration which is in seconds.
+As the name suggests, this metric measures the request duration in seconds.

-Since we have added the `AddConsoleExporter` to the configuration, a console exporter will be available.
-An exporter is a way of accessing the snapshot of the metrics at a given period in time.
+As we have added the `AddConsoleExporter` to the configuration, a console exporter will be available.
+An exporter is a way of accessing the snapshot of the metrics at a given time.
 The console exporter will output the metrics from time to time.
 This is the console output after doing three request to the `/api/Producs` endpoint:

 ![Console exporter](https://raw.githubusercontent.com/sylvester-henrique/hashnode-articles/main/Drafts/http-server-request-duration-console.png)

+I highlight three points:

-- The type of this metric is Histogram.
-It registers frequency of values within a range.
+- The type of this metric is Histogram, which registers frequency of values within a range.
 - Note that we have defined ranges of values and a number for it.
 These ranges of values are called buckets.
 In this example, two of these requests took between 0.75 and 1 second, and the other one took between 1.2 and 5 seconds.
 - We have additional information attached to the metrics, for example the `http.response.status_code` and `http.route`.
 These information are called tags, and can be useful for filtering data.

 ### Prometheus

-Now that the application is instrumenting the metrics, we need a system to collect them, we will be using Prometheus, which uses a pulling system to scrap the metrics of an application.
+Now that the application is instrumenting the metrics, we need a system to collect them.
+We will be using Prometheus, which uses a pulling system to collect the metrics of an application.
+The process of collecting metrics is called scrapping.
 In order for Prometheus to scrap the metrics it is necessary to configure an exporter, that will provide an endpoint for the scrapping.
-I'll install the package to configure the exporter endpoint:
+Then, we will install the package to configure the exporter endpoint:

 `OpenTelemetry.Exporter.Prometheus.AspNetCore`

 Add the `AddPrometheusExporter` call to the dependency injection container:

 ```csharp
 openTelemetryBuilder.WithMetrics(metrics => metrics